taneishi/EnergyBasedModels/README.md

 After unsupervised learning in each RBM, the entire DBN can be fine-tuned for supervised classification.

-To add a historical note, there were known problems such as exploding gradient and vanishing gradient when learning deep neural networks, bute DBN could learn even with deep layers by pre-training in each RBM.
+To add a historical note, there were known problems such as exploding gradient and vanishing gradient when learning deep neural networks, but DBN could learn even with deep layers by pre-training in each RBM.
 This is one of the reasons why DBN was used in early deep learning.

 As with RBM, the learning process and reconstruction results are shown below.